-According to the variations between the source and the target domains, there can be different TL scenarios in EEG-based BCIs:
+According to the variations between the source and the target domains, there can be different TL scenarios in EEG-based BCIs.

-- 1) Cross-subject TL.
-Data from other subjects (the source domains) are used to facilitate the calibration for a new subject (the target domain).
-Usually, the task and EEG device are the same across subjects. - 2) Cross-session TL.
-Data from previous sessions (the source domains) are used to facilitate the calibration of a new session (the target domain).
+- Cross-Subject TL: Data from other subjects (the source domains) are used to facilitate the calibration for a new subject (the target domain).
+Usually, the task and EEG device are the same across subjects. - 2) Cross-Session TL: Data from previous sessions (the source domains) are used to facilitate the calibration of a new session (the target domain).
 For example, data from previous days are used in the current calibration.
-Usually, the subject, task and EEG device are the same across sessions. - 3) Cross-device TL.
-Data from one EEG device (the source domain), is used to facilitate the calibration of a new

-- device (the target domain).
-Usually, the task and subject are the same across EEG devices. - 4) Cross-task TL.
-Labelled data from other similar or relevant tasks (the source domains) is used to facilitate the calibration for a new task (the target domain).
+Usually, the subject, task, and EEG device are the same across sessions. - 3) Cross-Device TL: Data from one EEG device (the source domain) are used to facilitate the calibration of a new device (the target domain).
+Usually, the task and subject are the same across EEG devices. - 4) Cross-Task TL: Labeled data from other similar or relevant tasks (the source domains) are used to facilitate the calibration for a new task (the target domain).
 For example, data from left- and right-hand MI are used in the calibration of feet and tongue MI.
 Usually, the subject and EEG device are the same across tasks.

-Since cross-subject TL and cross-session TL are essentially the same, this paper combines them into one category: cross-subject/session TL.
+Since cross-subject TL and cross-session TL are essentially the same, this article combines them into one category: cross-subject/session TL.
 Generally, cross-device TL and cross-task TL are more challenging than cross-subject/session TL; hence, they were less studied in the literature.